mohamdhazem/StudentManagementSys/README.md

 ## 📋 Overview
 This web application, built with **ASP.NET MVC**, provides a seamless experience for managing **courses, instructors, and trainees**.
 The project demonstrates the practical application of key **software engineering principles and technologies** like **Entity Framework Core, LINQ, SQL Server**, and **Repository/Unit of Work design patterns**.

-A special thanks to **Mahmoud Khalid** for his invaluable guidance throughout the development process. 🎉

 ---

 ## 💼 Key Features